 In order for the matter to proceed by way of diversion, a police officer or prosecutor would need to recommend it.
 In our client’s case, the police informant initially had not recommended this matter for diversion.

-Greer and the client worked together to obtain standout character references from people who knew the client well.
+We and the client worked together to obtain standout character references from people who knew the client well.
 They also prepared ‘plea-like’ materials to present to the prosecution before the matter appeared in court.
 Early legal advice and preparation of these sorts of matters often means that you make meaningful progress in the matter before it even gets close to a court room.

 Letters and other material were presented with the prosecutors during the case conference, as part of negotiations to persuade them to recommend the matter for diversion.
-We negotiated a diversion notice with the prosecutor and the client presented well in his interview and was eventually granted diversion by a magistrate.
-It was a successful diversion application for Criminal Damage and Unlawful Assault.

 Ultimately, the client completed the diversion period and met all the conditions imposed.
 Therefore after a couple of months, the charges were struck off his criminal record.